machilan1/ws/README.md

 > DB_PSW =123456
 > DB_PORT=5432

-These are just arbitrary values I choose for local developing and they are not supposed to be used in a production project.
+These are just arbitrary values I chose for local development and they are not supposed to be used in a production environment.

 Make sure **.env** is listed in **.gitignore**